amiles56/python2021-project/README.md

 Instructions for Running Project:
 1. Requirements will be provided in requirements.txt file for easy installation using pip. (pip install -r requirements.txt)

-2. Code will me run and managed in the jupyter notebook called "prodNotebook.ipynb"
+2. Code will be run and managed in the jupyter notebook called "prodNotebook.ipynb"